Map Overlay and Statistical System: History

-In 1978, MOSS was used in a Pilot Project in 1978 totest the validity of using the new MOSS software in a real world FWS habitat mitigation project.
+In 1978, MOSS was used in a pilot project in 1978 to test the validity of using the new MOSS software in a real world FWS habitat mitigation project.
 The pilot project used vector and raster map data digitized from USGS base maps, from aerial imagery, and maps provided by other agencies.
-The Pilot project was successful and allowed additional enhancements and bug fixes to be accomplished for deploying MOSS for production use.
+The pilot project was successful and allowed additional enhancements and bug fixes to be accomplished for deploying MOSS for production use.

-By 1979, a user accessible version of MOSS was available on the CDC mainframe.
-In late 1979, the FWS purchased a Data General computer (AOS Operating System) and required MOSS to be ported from the CDC mainframe to the DG minicomputer.
+By 1979, a user-accessible version of MOSS was available on the CDC mainframe.
+In late 1979, the FWS purchased a Data General computer (AOS operating system) and required MOSS to be ported from the CDC mainframe to the DG minicomputer.
 This work was completed in the summer of 1980.

 By the middle of 1980, the MOSS software suite was ready for production use.
 Once installed, operational, and properly documented at the WELUT facility in Fort Collins Colorado, an extensive technology transfer and training activity began.
 Within a few years, numerous other Federal agencies were using MOSS for a variety of projects.
-By 1983, MOSS was being used in the Bureau of Indian Affairs, multiple Bureau of Land Management State Offices, the Bureau of Reclamation, National Park Service, US Army Engineering Topographic Labs, Fish and Wildlife Service, and numerous State, Local and University organizations.
-The first MOSS Users Workshop was held in 1983 and had about 30 attendees.
+By 1983, MOSS was being used in the Bureau of Indian Affairs, multiple Bureau of Land Management state offices, the Bureau of Reclamation, National Park Service, US Army Engineering Topographic Labs, Fish and Wildlife Service, and numerous state, local and university organizations.
+The first MOSS users workshop was held in 1983 and had about 30 attendees.
 The second users workshop was held in Denver in 1984 with almost 150 attendees.

+An early major project, completed in 1982, was for coastal habitat analysis, change detection, and impacts of dredge disposal along the Louisiana coast.
+Outputs from this system were presented to the State of Louisiana Senate and House Committees on Natural Resources.
+The project is described in detail in a paper presented at AutoCarto 5: THE ROLE OF THE USFWS GEOGRAPHIC INFORMATION SYSTEM IN COASTAL DECISION MAKING.

+In 1984, the United States Geological Survey contracted with Autometric to perform a Feasibility and Design Study for the Enhancement of MOSS.
+MOSS was originally designed in 1977 for implementation on a main frame computer.
+Many of the logical design concepts current with the state-of-the-art at that time were superseded.
+Research into geoprocessing methodology, evolution of the capabilities of hardware and peripherals and the number of users and diversity of applications have resulted in the need to reassess MOSS.
+A draft report was submitted to USGS as a preliminary description of the logical functions for an enhanced public domain geoprocessing system.